qmk/qmk_firmware/docs/feature_rgblight.md

 |`RGB_MODE_GRADIENT`|`RGB_M_G` |Static gradient animation mode                                      |
 |`RGB_MODE_RGBTEST` |`RGB_M_T` |Red, Green, Blue test animation mode                                |

+!> By default, if you have both the [RGB Light](feature_rgblight.md) and the RGB Matrix feature enabled, these keycodes will work for both features, at the same time.
+You can disable the keycode functionality by defining the `*_DISABLE_KEYCODES` option for the specific feature.

 ## Configuration

 Your RGB lighting can be configured by placing these `#define`s in your `config.h`: